Rawlings Adds Gold Glove Award for Utility Players

-Rawlings adds Gold Glove Award for utility players originally appeared on NBC Sports Chicago
+Rawlings adds Gold Glove Award for utility players originally appeared on NBC Sports Bayarea

 The Gold Glove Awards have long honored players who are the best fielders at their given position.
 However, the system of giving out nine awards in each league left out players who spread their defensive greatness across multiple positions.